Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 6500 XT should in theory be a bit better than the Radeon HD 6850 overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 6500 XT should be a bit faster than the Radeon HD 6850 in general. (explain)

-Texel RateThe Radeon RX 6500 XT should be a lot (approximately 278%) more effective at AF than the Radeon HD 6850. (explain)
+Texel RateThe Radeon RX 6500 XT is a lot (approximately 278%) more effective at texture filtering than the Radeon HD 6850. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6500 XT is the winner, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 6500 XT is superior to the Radeon HD 6850, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison